InformationUpdates/COVID19/readme.txt

 The app may restart due to the security on your PC and is only compatible to Windows 10.
 The previous Windows OS distributions should also function.
 Follow the instructions on the screen and read through all the output guidelines.

 Please be careful to only use the information with caution if any to your own protocol.
-If you could contribute a protocol then send a message.
+If you could contribute a protocol then send a request.